 New Zealand Diploma in Business (Level 6)

-This New Zealand Diploma in Business is a 12 paper qualification that provides you with a wide range of business skills and knowledge applicable to a diverse range of industries.
+This New Zealand Diploma in Business is a 12 paper qualification that provides you with a wide range of business skills and knowledge for a diverse range of industries.
 It offers further opportunities for you to study accounting, commercial law, economics, organisational management, marketing, computing and communication.

 You can choose to complete a ‘general’ NZDipBus. or specialise in a variety of disciplines to gain a specialised qualification.
 You also have the option of crediting your papers to a number of University of Waikato degrees.
 You can start or complete your degree without having the expense and inconvenience of having to move from Tauranga.